Residential Pipeline Rehabilitation Contract Terms & Conditions

 22. DISPUTE RESOLUTION

-Arbitration: Any dispute not resolved in mediation shall be submitted to binding arbitration under the American Arbitration Association Construction Rules in Miami-Dade County.
+Arbitration.
+Any dispute not resolved in mediation shall be submitted to binding arbitration administered by the American Arbitration Association under its Consumer Arbitration Rules for residential Clients, or its Construction Industry Rules where the Consumer Rules do not apply, in Miami-Dade County.
 The award may be entered in any court of competent jurisdiction.

 24. OCCUPANT SENSITIVITY DISCLAIMER